mendez71/pythondistilled/README.md

 Difference of this implementation and the official one:
-DDPM model was used without authors modification.
-Rosanality DDPM images sampler was used by default.
+DDPM model was used without authors modification and Rosanality DDPM images sampler was used by default.

 The files that have been copied from other directories are: